pingcap/docs-cn/faq/tidb-faq.md

 After you configure the two data sources of Atomikos, set the JDBC drives to XA.
 When Atomikos operates TM and RM (DB), Atomikos sends the command including XA to the JDBC layer.
 Taking MySQL for an example, when XA is enabled in the JDBC layer, JDBC will send a series of XA logic operations to InnoDB, including using DML to change the `redo` log.
 This is the operation of the two-phase commit.
 The current TiDB version does not support the upper application layer JTA/XA and does not parse XA operations sent by Atomikos.

 As a standalone database, MySQL can only implement across-database transactions using XA; while TiDB supports distributed transactions using Google Percolator transaction model and its performance stability is higher than XA, so TiDB does not support XA and there is no need for TiDB to support XA.

-#### Does `show processlist` display the system process ID?

-The display content of TiDB `show processlist` is almost the same as that of MySQL `show processlist`.
-TiDB `show processlist` does not display the system process ID.
-The ID that it displays is the current session ID.
-The differences between TiDB `show processlist` and MySQL `show processlist` are as follows:

-- As TiDB is a distributed database, the `tidb-server` instance is a stateless engine for parsing and executing the SQL statements (for details, see [TiDB architecture](/tidb-architecture.md)). `show processlist` displays the session list executed in the `tidb-server` instance that the user logs in to from the MySQL client, not the list of all the sessions running in the cluster.
-But MySQL is a standalone database and its `show processlist` displays all the SQL statements executed in MySQL.
-- The `State` column in TiDB is not continually updated during query execution.
-As TiDB supports parallel query, each statement may be in multiple _states_ at once, and thus it is difficult to simplify to a single value.

-#### How to modify the user password and privilege?

-To modify the user password in TiDB, it is recommended to use `set password for 'root'@'%' = '0101001';` or `alter`, not `update mysql.user` which might lead to the condition that the password in other nodes is not refreshed timely.

-It is recommended to use the official standard statements when modifying the user password and privilege.
-For details, see [TiDB user account management](/user-account-management.md).

-#### Why does the auto-increment ID of the later inserted data is smaller than that of the earlier inserted data in TiDB?

-The auto-increment ID feature in TiDB is only guaranteed to be automatically incremental and unique but is not guaranteed to be allocated sequentially.
-Currently, TiDB is allocating IDs in batches.
-If data is inserted into multiple TiDB servers simultaneously, the allocated IDs are not sequential.
-When multiple threads concurrently insert data to multiple `tidb-server` instances, the auto-increment ID of the later inserted data may be smaller.
-TiDB allows specifying `AUTO_INCREMENT` for the integer field, but allows only one `AUTO_INCREMENT` field in a single table.
-For details, see [MySQL Compatibility](/mysql-compatibility.md#auto-increment-id).

-#### How do I modify the `sql_mode` in TiDB?

-TiDB supports modifying the [`sql_mode`](/sql-mode.md) as a [system variable](/system-variables.md#sql_mode), as in MySQL.
-Currently, TiDB does not permit modifying the sql mode in a configuration file, but system variable changes made with [`SET GLOBAL`](/sql-statements/sql-statement-set-variable.md) propagate to all TiDB servers in the cluster and persist across restarts.

-#### Does TiDB support modifying the MySQL version string of the server to a specific one that is required by the security vulnerability scanning tool?

-Since v3.0.8, TiDB supports modifying the version string of the server by modifying [`server-version`](/tidb-configuration-file.md#server-version) in the configuration file.
-When you deploy TiDB using TiDB Ansible, you can also specify the proper version string by configuring `server-version` in the `conf/tidb.yml` configuration file to avoid the failure of security vulnerability scan.

-#### What authentication protocols does TiDB support?
-What's the process?

-- Like MySQL, TiDB supports the SASL protocol for user login authentication and password processing.

-- When the client connects to TiDB, the challenge-response authentication mode starts.
-The process is as follows:

-    1. The client connects to the server.
-    2. The server sends a random string challenge to the client.
-    3. The client sends the username and response to the server.
-    4. The server verifies the response.

 ### TiDB techniques